cascaderainfall/webloglol/weblog/how-to-anonymous-google-account.md

 I've used this method with 5sim *-dot-* net and had problems after the initial account creation.

 Note that this method is the safest for persistent (non-throwaway) accounts as Google is highly unlikely to flag your account or ask for a phone number later on.
-And it allows you to turn on Google's *account data deletion after inactivity* feature.
+And it allows you to turn on Google's [*Automatic Account Deletion*](https://support.google.com/accounts/answer/3036546?hl=en) feature.

 BTW, don't try free SMS verification sites as they don't work and are just a waste of your time.